-You have stumbled across a DRAFT work in progress page describing commonly sought functions within the Five12 Vector.
+You have stumbled across a work in progress page describing commonly sought functions within the Five12 Vector.
 Feel free to use what is here but please let me know if something doesn't work the way it is described.
-A more finished article about the Five 12 Vector sequencer (which is probably what you came her for!) is here
+A completed article about the Five12 Vector sequencer (which is probably what you came her for!) is here

 - JE - Jack Expander